Arr0way/arr0way.github.io/_posts/2014-11-2-linux-commands-cheat-sheet.md

       <td>
         <p>

-          Find out the type of file on Linux, also displaus if file is 32 or 64 bit.
+          Find out the type of file on Linux, also displays if file is 32 or 64 bit.

         </p>
       </td>